World-Smiths/the-sky-isles/README.md

 ## Dependencies

-[Wall Height](https://foundryvtt.com/packages/wall-height) allows for a more dynamic experience on the "The Way Up" scene.
+[Wall Height](https://foundryvtt.com/packages/wall-height) by [therippper93](https://theripper93.com) allows for a more dynamic experience on the "The Way Up" scene.
 Make sure you know how to [adjust token elevation](https://foundryvtt.com/article/tokens)!

 ## Credits